scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

       ``*`` or ``@`` for matrix multiplication.
 Either can use ``A.multiply(B)`` for elementwise multiplication.
    -  Scalar exponents, e.g. ``A**2``, use elementwise power for sparray and matrix power for spmatrix.
-To get matrix power for sparrays use ``scipy.sparse.linalg.matrix_power(A, n)``.
+Matrix power for sparrays uses ``scipy.sparse.linalg.matrix_power(A, n)``.
 -  When index arrays are provided to the constructor functions, spmatrix selects a dtype based on dtype and values of the incoming arrays, while